AltropInc/alt/doc/script/ParametricTypes.md

 foo(double4, "string");            // error, "string" cannot be converted to the element type of double4
 ```

 On a side note for the expression `T.element_type`, parameters of a parametric type are member names declared in the type scope and they can be accessed through the parametric type name using the operator `.` (the scope name selector).
-This notation makes it easier to represent a deep type dependnecy among arguments and we will explains this point later.
+This notation makes it easier to represent a deep type dependency among arguments and we will explain this point later.

 More subtype examples: